 Initially, it’s crucial to decide who will be responsible for the mortgage payments on the marital home during the sale process.
 This could be one spouse or both, depending on your financial circumstances and the terms of your divorce agreement.

-For the new properties, each individual will typically take on their own mortgage.
+For the new properties, each individual will typically take on their mortgage.
 It’s vital to budget accordingly, taking into account your new single income and any divorce-related expenses.

 In some cases, you may be able to rent out the marital home to cover its mortgage while you wait for the sale to be finalized.
-However, this can come with its own challenges, such as finding reliable tenants and maintaining the property.
+However, this can come with its challenges, such as finding reliable tenants and maintaining the property.

 It’s also worth noting that multiple mortgages could impact your credit score.
 Hence, it’s essential to ensure all payments are made on time and in full.